- Objective-C 49%

-Raylib version: 2.5.0 (tag)
+Raylib version: 2.5.0 (tag) (cloned on 2019-07-24 at a9f33c9a8962735fed5dd1857709d159bc4056fc)

 Here are dependency-less build scripts for raylib projects.